 Most of us would love to have our Fairy Godmother travel with us to Disney World to ensure that our children have an unforgettable vacation.
 Since that won’t be happening, how can parents prepare for a trip of a lifetime?
-Walt Disney World doesn’t have to be a ton of work or a frustrating experience for you parents out there, especially if you plan ahead.
-Here are 12 truths that you should definitely know before visiting Walt Disney World:
+Walt Disney World doesn’t have to be a ton of work or a frustrating experience for parents out there, especially if you plan ahead.
+Here are twelve truths that you should definitely know before visiting Walt Disney World:

 12 – Plan for nap and/or pool time.

 It can be a lot of the kiddos to walk or ride around the parks all day.
 They get tired and cranky after being in the heat and getting so tired.
-It is definitely a good idea to plan nap and/or pool time where they can relax and move around without all the hustle and bustle of the parks.
-You will definitely get more of sanity back, and the kids will be happier, too.
+It is definitely a good idea to plan a nap and/or pool time where they can relax and move around without all the hustle and bustle of the parks.
+You will definitely get more sanity back, and the kids will be happier, too.

 11 – Everyone needs comfortable walking shoes.